schen0x/assets/shocker/shocker_flow.md

 ## Summary

++ the shellshock vuln, affect bash version <=4.3, which is a major version before 2015-10-12.

 + the msf keyword is not "apache 2.4.18", but *"apache cgi"*.
 Hence initially failed to pinpoint the info.

 + Hard to know the cgi shellshock vuln. (to know apache parse header as env, and the env parsing lead to a bash vulnerability.)